mdabir1203/Discord_Update_Fix_Manjaro-Mac/README.md

 # Next Plan :

 a )   Make a bash  script to automate this -->> Already made a small version for it.
-Need some revise and fix for the sed access deny. b )   Maybe a Video / Animation soon
+Need some revise and fix for the sed access deny. \
+b )   Maybe a Video / Animation soon

+Check the original post: https://forum.manjaro.org/t/how-can-i-update-discord/103040

 Anybody who wants to contribute in troubleshooting and fixing small problems please let me know.
 Contribute anyhow and make people lives easier !!!